Are we under the Old Covenant Law

 Just as the priesthood was changed, so also was the Law changed, through Christ our High Priest (Heb 7:12, 7:26, 8:1, 9:11, 10:11-12).

 Heb 7:18 For there is verily a disannulling of the commandment going before for the weakness and unprofitableness thereof.

-The Old Testament Law and commandments were temporal and but a shadow of better things to come that would be realized in Jesus (Heb 10:1).
+The Old Testament Law and commandments were temporal and but a shadow of better things to come that would be realized in Yahshua (Jesus) Christ, the Messiah (Heb 10:1).

-Under the old Covenant law sacrifices had to be made year after year, but Christ was once offered for the sins of all of mankind (Heb 7:27-28).
+Under the Old Covenant Law sacrifices had to be made year after year, but Christ was once offered for the sins of the world (Heb 7:27-28).

 Rom 13:10 Love worketh no ill to his neighbour: therefore love is the fulfilling of the law.

 Therefore we must conclude that a man is justified by faith without the works of the Law (Rom 3:28).